-Liverpool has a few areas to target, ranging from Concert Square’s pulsating beats to Seel Street’s laid back indie vibe, there’s truly something for everyone.
+Liverpool’s relatively small city centre makes for an ideal break from the books with new friends with clubs and bars on every corner.
+There's a few areas to target primarily, from Concert Square’s in your face beats to Seel Street’s laid back indie vibe, there’s truly something for everyone.

-Concert Square is the hub of Liverpool nightlife and is the place to hear the latest chart/r&b/hip hop music.
+Concert Square is the hub of Liverpool’s nightlife and is the place to hear the latest chart/r&b/hip hop music.
 An acquired taste, Concert Square is always a hive of activity on a Saturday night with revelers from all over the UK descending on the bars and clubs sprawling from the outdoor courtyard that is the square’s centre-point.

 There is also a three floored club, Krazyhouse, which is set in a former factory that has a unique music policy for each floor – definitely a must-visit for your first year in Liverpool.

 Next to Concert Square is the city's hip Ropewalks district which boasts plenty of cracking bars to get stuck into.
 The Peacock, Salt Dog Slims, Santa Chupitos, La'gos and Red Door are justs oe of the watering holes you'll have a tipple inover the next few years.

 Approach with caution at weekends, this is stag and hen party central, so unless feather boas and inflated drink prices are your thing, steer well clear.
 It’s definitely worth a visit to the Cavern Club, the a recreation of the club The Beatles originally made their name as in the afternoons they often have cover artists playing some of the fab four’s biggest hits.
 Perfect for that authentic Liverpool feel.